rancher/rancher-docs/docs/reference-guides/rancher-security/hardening-guides/rke1-hardening-guide/rke1-self-assessment-guide-with-cis-v1.7-k8s-v1.25.md

 Based on your system, restart the kubelet service.
 For example, systemctl daemon-reload systemctl restart kubelet.service

-Clusters provisioned by RKE set the --hostname-override to avoid any hostname configuration errors
+Not Applicable - Clusters provisioned by RKE set the --hostname-override to avoid any hostname configuration errors

-### 4.2.9 Ensure that the --event-qps argument is set to 0 or a level which ensures appropriate event capture (Manual)
+### 4.2.8 Ensure that the eventRecordQPS argument is set to a level which ensures appropriate event capture (Manual)

 **Result:** pass